Martin322s/meme-lounge/README.md

 - Send a POST request to create a meme.
 - Redirect the user to the All Memes page upon successful creation.

+## 7. All Memes (10 pts)

+- Display a list of all memes in the system.
+- Guests and logged-in users should have access to this page.
+- If there are no memes, display a specific view.
+- Send a GET request to read the list of memes sorted by creation date.